kalxas/rasdaman/doc/main/05_geo-services-guide.rst

             ],
             "axes": {
               // For each axis specify how to extract the spatio-temporal position
-              // of each file that we ingest "Latitude": {
+              // of each file that is imported "Latitude": {
                 // E.g. to determine at which Latitude the nth file will be positioned,
                 // we will evaluate the given expression on the file